tannewt/wa-law.org/bill/2021-22/hb/1320/S/README.md

 11. The administrative office of the courts shall create a statewide pattern form to assist the courts in ensuring timely and complete compliance in a consistent manner with orders issued under this chapter.
 The administrative office of the courts shall report annually on the number of orders issued under this chapter by each court, the degree of compliance, and the number of firearms obtained, and may make recommendations regarding additional procedures to enhance compliance and victim safety.

+## Section 79
+> This section adds a new section to an existing chapter [9.41](/rcw/09_crimes_and_punishments/9.041_firearms_and_dangerous_weapons.md).
+Here is the [modified chapter](rcw/09_crimes_and_punishments/9.041_firearms_and_dangerous_weapons.md) for context.

+For the purpose of assisting courts in ensuring compliance with an order to surrender and prohibit weapons or an extreme risk protection order, the department of licensing, or the agency with responsibility for maintaining that information should it be an agency other than the department of licensing, shall make the following information available to prosecuting attorneys' offices, city attorneys' offices, public defender agency staff, probation services personnel, and judicial officers and staff of municipal, district, and superior courts for the following law enforcement purposes:

+1. Determining whether a person is ineligible to possess firearms;

+2. Determining a person's firearms purchase history; and

+3. Determining whether a person has or previously had a concealed pistol license, or has applied for a concealed pistol license.

 ## Section 80
 > This section modifies existing section [10.99.045](/rcw/10_criminal_procedure/10.099_domestic_violence—official_response.md).
 Here is the [modified chapter](rcw/10_criminal_procedure/10.099_domestic_violence—official_response.md) for context.